Peccary-PMX/Peccary/README.md

 > devtools::install_github("Peccary-PMX/Peccary")

-It will directly install the 4 packages (Peccary, PeccaReverse, PeccAnalysis and PeccaResult)
+It will directly install the 4 sub-packages (Peccary, PeccaReverse, PeccAnalysis and PeccaResult)

+## Update

+To have a new version of Peccary, it is adviced to re-install the 4 sub-packages independently:

+> devtools::install_github("Peccary-PMX/Peccary") # which do not update the three other sub-package automatically
+> devtools::install_github("Peccary-PMX/PeccaReverse")
+> devtools::install_github("Peccary-PMX/PeccAnalysis")
+> devtools::install_github("Peccary-PMX/PeccaResult")

 ## How to use Peccary